davidju4717/Rescue_Me/README.md

 ## Key Features

 • Supports both iOS and Android.</br>
-•	Enables access to hardware services such as geolocation and the image gallery of the device.
+•	Enables access to hardware services such as geolocation and the image gallery of the device.</br>
-•	Achieves remote data persistence by Storing photos on Google's Firestore Storage and relavant data (location, count and photo URL) in Google's Firestore Database.
+•	Achieves remote data persistence by Storing photos on Google's Firestore Storage and relavant data (location, count and photo URL) in Google's Firestore Database.</br>
-•	Achieves on device data persistence (eg. whether the dark mode is enabled) through SharedPreferences API.
+•	Achieves on device data persistence (eg. whether the dark mode is enabled) through SharedPreferences API.</br>
-•	Integrates Sentry for crash reporting and Firebase Analytics for in-ap
+•	Integrates Sentry for crash reporting and Firebase Analytics for in-ap analytics.</br>

 <p align="center">
   <img src="Rescue_Me_example.gif" alt="animated" />
 </p>

-## Getting Started